SyphonArch/DS-HW-tester/README.md

 ### Important sidenote
 This tester is just a tester.

-I.E. Passing all testcases on this tester does not guarantee that your program will pass the 'official' testing.
+i.e., Passing all testcases on this tester does not guarantee that your program will pass the 'official' testing.

 Please use only as a testing tool and reference for debugging.